 Currently retired, Lydia is delighted to use her skills in tutoring and happy to find an opportunity at ICS through friend and colleague, Chandler Cohen.
 She still enjoys the fascinating challenge of language learning and working with students!

 Deborah Lerner Duane

-Since 1990, Deborah has served as President of Lerner Duane Communication, Inc., a Public Relations consulting firm representing business and nonprofit clients.
-A candidate for a Master of Arts degree in Jewish-Christian Studies from Seton Hall University, Deborah has served on the Executive Committee of the Sister Rose Thering Endowment for Jewish-Christian Studies since 2008 and on the Maplewood/South Orange Interfaith Holocaust Remembrance Committee since 1998.
+A public relations professional since 1973, Deborah formed Lerner Duane Communication, LLC, a public relations consulting firm in 1990, representing business and nonprofit clients.
+In 2012, Deborah received a Master of Arts degree in Jewish-Christian Studies from Seton Hall University.
+She is currently chairman of The Sister Rose Thering Fund for Education in Jewish-Christian Studies, and has served on the Maplewood/South Orange Interfaith Holocaust Remembrance Committee since 1996.
 In 2008, she began volunteer ESL tutoring at the Seminary.
 Deborah is happy to facilitate the seminarians' transition to life in America by assisting them as they gain fluency in English.
 Her tutoring hours at ICS are among her favorite hours each week.

 To volunteer for the Seminary's ESL Program, please contact Sister B. Phyllis Kapuscinski at (973) 275-2863 or firstname.lastname@example.org.